Skip Navigation

 The EAC will prepare an annual report of its activities during each academic year which will be made available on the EAC website.
 Additionally, the EAC will be responsible for reviewing the EAC charter as needed, and proposing any changes deemed necessary to appropriate governing bodies.
 Approval of substantive revisions to the charter requires a simple majority of eligible voting EAC members.

 The EAC is allocated an annual budget and a student-worker budget for the Sustainability Assistant positions.
-The annual budget will be used only for projects and initiatives related to the functions of the Committee, and major expenditures of funds must be approved by a majority vote of eligible voting members of the EAC.
+The annual budget will be used only for projects and initiatives related to the functions of the Committee, and expenditures of funds greater than $100 must be approved by a majority vote of eligible voting members of the EAC.
 A quorum of five voting members is required for a vote to be taken.
-The Director of Energy Management and the Director of ENTS will manage the EAC’s budget and give periodic updates on the status of the budget as well as report any activity of the budget.
+The Manager of Campus Energy and Sustainability and the Director of ENTS will manage the EAC’s budget and give periodic updates on the status of the budget as well as report any activity of the budget.

 All sustainability proposals approved by the Sustainability Revolving Fund subcommittee are subject to final approval by the EAC.
 Approval by the EAC requires consensus of the EAC chair and vice-chair, who may elect to bring SRF projects to the EAC for discussion.